 Finely chop / mush the beetroot in a food processor.
 Then mix in the eggs one at a time, followed by the vanilla and sugar.
 Keep mixing until smooth.

-Stir the beetroot mix into the melted chocolate, and then sift in the cocoa powder, plain flour and baking powder and fold in carefully until the ingredients are combined.
+Stir the beetroot mix into the melted chocolate, and then sift in the cocoa powder, plain flour and baking powder and fold in carefully, along with the ground almonds, until the ingredients are combined.

 Line a tin, roughly 28cm x 18cm, with baking paper.
 Pour in the mixture and bake in the oven for 30 to 35 minutes, until just firm to the touch.
 Don’t over-cook your brownies!
 When they’re ready, a skewer should come out ever so slightly sticky.

 Leave to cool in the tin and then cut into squares.
 Keep in an airtight container and eat within two to three days.
-If they’re around that long.
+If they’re around that long, that is.